Skip to content Skip to Chat

 OVERVIEW

-What Is a Cybersecurity Engineer?
+What is a Cybersecurity Engineer?

 Cybersecurity is a branch of information technology focused on protecting data.
 Cybersecurity engineers’ duties include developing and engineering secure and trusted systems, performing assessments and penetration testing, managing network security technology and audit/intrusion systems, and developing and fielding secure network solutions to protect against advanced persistent cyber threats.
 Cybersecurity engineers play a vital role within organizations by setting the standards for security policies and procedures.
 There are many types of cybersecurity engineers, including information security engineers, data security engineers, cloud security engineers, and web security engineers, so those who want to explore this career have a variety of options for job prospects.